SAVE THE DATE: Poverty Bay Blues & Brews returning to Des Moines Saturday, Aug. 27 | The Waterland Blog

 SAVE THE DATE: Back with a vengeance, the 2022 Poverty Bay Blues & Brews fest is returning to the sweeping shores of Des Moines Beach Park on Saturday, Aug.
-27, 2022.
+27, 2022, from Noon – 8 p.m.

 This year’s outdoor fest will include four Earth Shaking Blues Performances – including Eric’s Maine Connection, The T-Town Aces, The Joel Astley Band, and an evening-ending performance by the one and only HILLSTOMP.